-blooms of microscopic and filamentous algae can be unsightly and can disrupt full enjoyment of the lake or pond.
-Planktonic algae are single or multiple cell plants found near the surface or epilimnion, they often are a light green in color and can create "pea-soup" а appearance to your lake.
-A lake with an abundance of Planktonic algae runs
+blooms of microscopic and filamentous algae can be unsightly and disrupt enjoyment of the lake or pond.
+Planktonic algae are single or multiple cell plants found near the surface or epilimnion, they often are a light green in color and can create "pea-soup" appearance to your lake.
+A lake with an abundance Planktonic algae runs